willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 ## Setting up AWS account

-Install the relevant command line tools (you can do this in a virtualenv if you prefer - it depends if you'd need to test with different versions of boto3 etc).
+Install the relevant command line tools (you can do this in a virtualenv if you prefer&mdash;it depends if you'd need to test with different versions of boto3 etc).
 The boto library is currently still required for quite a few modules, as well as the common code used to connect to AWS.